-NAC stores personal data which are used when sending out monthly newsletters, publication and invitations to our events.
+NAC stores personal data which are used when sending out monthly newsletters, publications and invitations to our events.
 Anyone may at any time request that the information about herself shall be changed or deleted.
-Send an email to email@example.com.
+To do so, send an email to email@example.com.

 In our database, we store personal information such as name, employer/organization and title, email address, mailing/home addresse, telephone number and information about which events you previously have attended.

 In some cases, we share personal information with third parties.
 This applies only in connection with the travels we arrange, when information is shared with a travel agency and, if necessary, facilities we visit (e.g. ministries or institutions) which need to have this information.

 When registering for our events, we ask for the name, employer/organization and email address.
 We collect this to be able to provide necessary information about the event to those interested, as well as to send invitations to other relevant events we arrange.
 The personal information is not shared with others.

 The information is stored in the platform FileMaker, which is operated by our employees.
 The email addresses are uploaded to the mailing platform MailChimp when sending out invitations.
 The information on MailChimp is updated and deleted periodically.

 In connection with recruiting new employees to NAC, the applicants' personal data are processed only by those who participate in the recruitment process.
 After the process is completed, all applicants will be informed of the result and personal information will be deleted, unless the applicant has consented to keeping this for any future recruitment processes.

 Persons registered in NAC's database are entitled to know what information we have about them at any time.
 The registered person has the right to request and receive responses within 14 days on what information this is, as well as the right to require NAC to amend or delete this information.
 To exercise these rights, please contact us at firstname.lastname@example.org.